Al-Baqarah 256: Relevance to apostasy

 First, the "no compulsion" phrase should not be used out of context and all exegesis of Quran that is "linear-atomistic" analysis of one small phrase in one verse is flawed.
 The complete verse and nearby verses should be read to understand the "complex hermeneutic totality" of context for anything in Quran.

 It is reported that Mujahid said that "This verse was revealed about a man of the Helpers [Ansar of Medina] who had a black boy called Subayh whom he used to coerce to become Muslim".
 In addition scholar argue, no single phrase or verse in Quran is less or more relevant in Islam than other phrases or verses in Quran; and other verses in Quran such as verse 66 of At-Tawba state "Make no excuses!
 You have lost faith after your belief.
 If We pardon a group of you, We will punish others for their wickedness.", As well as "And say, ˹O Prophet,˺ “˹This is˺ the truth from your Lord.
 Whoever wills let them believe, and whoever wills let them disbelieve.” ...", "Had your Lord so willed ˹O Prophet˺, all ˹people˺ on earth would have certainly believed, every single one of them!
 Would you then force people to become believers?", "So, ˹continue to˺ remind ˹all, O Prophet˺, for your duty is only to remind.
 You are not ˹there˺ to compel them ˹to believe˺", "He said, “O my people!
-Consider if I stand on a clear proof from my Lord and He has blessed me with a mercy from Himself,1 which you fail to see.
+Consider if I stand on a clear proof from my Lord and He has blessed me with a mercy from Himself, one which you fail to see.
 Should we ˹then˺ force it on you against your will?".
 According to some western scholars, in the history of Islamic exegesis scholarship, that verse is considered as an early revelation, and abrogated by verses that were revealed to Muhammad at a later stage in his life.
 However, as stated by the famous British orientalist Sir Thomas Walker Arnold the verse in question is a Medinan verse, when Muslims lived in their period of political ascendance.
-Moreover, Muslim scholars have established the abrogated verses and Q.2:256 isn't among them.
+Moreover, Muslim scholars have established the abrogated verses and 2:256 isn't among them.
 Finally, to understand the Quran, the sayings and actions of Muhammad as recorded in Hadith collections are considered by Islamic scholars.